I’m Gavin Hugh,

 I’ve been involved in a number of charity and volunteer organisations over the years, including the Save Wemyss Ancient Caves Society, JETAA Scotland, AirTV and more.
 Being an active member of and contributor to my local community is important to me, and I have a particular interest in environmental, community and heritage initiatives.

-My politics are moderate / centrist, and I describe myself as a classical liberal with an emphasis on individual freedom.
+My politics are moderate / centrist, and I describe myself as a liberal.
 In 2014, I campaigned in the campaign for Scottish Independence.

 In 2019, I was named one of the 100 Fifers of the Year by the local Fife Free Press newspaper.
 It was quite a humbling acknowledgement and a motivation to keep doing what I do.